pretentiousUsername/pretentioususername.github.io/content/posts/2024-02-16_programming.md

 bit you said in its entirety.
 A computer doesn't really have dialects in the way you or I might, and they do not take kindly to imprecise wording.

+# A computer can't sit in a chair
-Computers also have a limited range of base "things" that they can work with.
+Computers have a limited range of base "things" that they can work with.
 We're used to dealing with *natural*, everyday concepts---you see a chair, you sit in it, and you know it's a chair.
 Computers, owing to the fact that they can not experience everyday life, are incapable of understanding the nuances of, say, birds or buildings.
 At the high-level, the main things a computer can work with are numbers, alphanumeric characters (such as "a"), and lists/arrays of those two things---all of the programs you've ever run first deal with those two **types** of data.

-Even the most advanced physics simulations are, at the end of the day, just a bunch of numbers, and maybe a few letters.
+Indeed, much of the really sophisticated programs you see nowadays---game engines, digital audio workstations, and your computer's operating system---work by creating what can be described as

 # Functions